k4kratik/COVID-19-STATS-FINDER/README.md

 ```
 ---

-All kind of Suggestions are welcomed, if you want to contribute, make a PR.
+All kind of Suggestions are welcomed, if you want to contribute, raise a PR.

 ---
 ### Contact